Magritte-code/Magritte/docs/src/0_getting_started/2_installation.rst

 from our `GitHub <https://github.com/Magritte-code/Magritte>`_ repository.
 This creates the directory, :literal:`Magritte`, which will be refered to as the Magritte root directory.
-Please make sure to include the :literal:`--recursive` option to also clone the required submodules.
+Ensure to include the :literal:`--recursive` to also clone the required submodules.

 Dependencies